WilleniumFalcon91/DragonRadio/README.md

 Hindsight

-We learned that Electron is optimized for frameworks/libraries like Angular or React and it not easily compatiible with templating languages like Handlebars
+We learned that Electron is optimized for frameworks/libraries like Angular or React and it not easily compatiible with templating languages like Handlebars.

+No live demo due to the nature or electron being a desktop applicaiton.